Your Guide To Adult Vaccines

 How often: Adults getting the vaccine need three doses — the second dose given four weeks after the first; the third dose five months after the second.
 There is also a combination vaccine for both hepatitis A and B called Twinrix, which is given in three doses over six months.

-Why you need it: The CDC estimates that the estimated number of new HBV infections in 2016 was 20,900.
+Why you need it: The CDC estimates that the number of new hepatitis B infections in 2016 was 20,900.

-Talk to your physician if you: Have a life-threatening allergy to yeast, or to any other component of the vaccine, or are moderately or severely ill when a dose of vaccine is scheduled.
+Talk to your doctor if: You have a life-threatening allergy to yeast, or to any other component of the vaccine, or are moderately or severely ill when a dose of vaccine is scheduled.